 Taking care of yourself and your body is a top priority as you age.
 Staying healthy can help you stay younger longer, but it is important to stay knowledgeable about potential happenings so you can safeguard yourself against future problems.

 A recent study done by the American Dental Association noted that 66% of adults ages 65 and over have no dental coverage.
 The study also mentioned that, for the most part, Medicare has never covered comprehensive dental benefits for seniors.* Refusing to purchase dental coverage can potentially result in large out-of-pocket expenses when a problem appears.
-Speaking to that point, findings from a past dental survey noted that the average dental out-of-pocket costs per household was $873 which is more than one-quarter (27%) of overall health care out-of-pocket costs.**
+Speaking to that point, findings from a past dental survey noted that the average dental out-of-pocket costs per household were $873 which is more than one-quarter (27%) of overall health care out-of-pocket costs.**

 The age-old question, “what could happen to me,” typically tends to arise when discussing insurance and preventive care.
 Well, teeth are like bones and over time, they will start to decay.
 The CDC Division of Oral Health noted that about 25 percent of adults 60 years old and older no longer have any natural teeth.*** As we age, we develop a new set of oral health needs.
 Purchasing a dental plan that can cover major services like crowns, root canals, implants, dentures, and bridges can save you hundreds in the long run.